bunyk/blog/content/posts/edx_writing.md

 ### Wordiness
 Reasons for excessive wordiness:

 - Trying to sound too formal
 - Not knowing more precise vocabulary
 - Unnecessary and vague modifiers.
 Remove words like very, quite, really, etc...
 - Use active voice instead of passive
-- Remove personal commentary: I belive, I just want to say...
+- Remove personal commentary: I believe, I just want to say...

 ### Spelling
 To know how to spell properly is useful even with spellcheckers everywhere.
 First, spellcheckers don't catch all errors, if misspelled word looks as correctly spelled different word.
-Second, there are no spellcheckers in hadnwriting...
+Second, there are no spellcheckers in handwriting...

 Ways to practice spelling:

 - Word games: Scrabble, words with friends...
 - Dictation.
 Also helps with the listening comprehension.
 You just need to have some correctly written text read aloud slowly enough by someone, type it  into text file, then compare with correct version using diff program like meld (or just regular diff).
 I just don't know where to find such texts.
-Audiobooks would have been nice, but how to reduce their speed and still make them pleasant to listen?
-Maybe there is some audioplayer that could make a pause at the end of each sentence said?
+Audio books would have been nice, but how to reduce their speed and still make them pleasant to listen?
+Maybe there is some audio player that could make a pause at the end of each sentence said?

-Fun fact: English spelling is hard because it uses albphabet for another language - Latin, which sounded differently.
+Fun fact: English spelling is hard because it uses alphabet for another language - Latin, which sounded differently.

 ## Diction